SARVASVA-BIT/SARVASVA/README.md

 - Users have a auto-generated user-profile page which can be used as a medium to share one's info related to college with friends.

 HOW TO USE:
+- Built with Android with Java and Firebase.
 - The source code provided can be imported into the Android Studio software and then run on an emulator or attached physical device.
 - Alternatively, a link to the App's APK will be attached here.
 That APK file can directly be downloaded and installed into an android mobile phone and the app will start functioning.